simonpuravida333/Auctions/README.md

 Also you need to install django-jinja! https://pypi.org/project/django-jinja/

-If you want to use the uploaded DB, these are the users already registerd (second line is password):
+If you want to use the uploaded DB, these are the users already registerd (parentheses contains password):

-Lana
+Lana (l)
-l

-Lulu
+Lulu (l)
-l

-Reinhold
+Reinhold (r)
-r